The University of Northampton

 To be eligible for a care leaver/foyer award you must meet certain criteria:

-• you have been in care, or under a care order, for a period of at least 13 weeks since the age of 14, or you are from a foyer - you must provide a supporting letter from your local authority, support worker or the Foyer Federation which confirms your circumstances
+- you have been in care, or under a care order, for a period of at least 13 weeks since the age of 14, or you are from a foyer – you must provide a supporting letter from your local authority, support worker or the Foyer Federation that confirms your circumstances